Facebook iconHow To Build an UI for LLM with Gradio - F22 Labs

 demo.launch()

-This will start a local web server, and we can access the demo by navigating to ‘http://localhost:7860’ in our web browser.
+Launching the demo spins up a lightweight local server, making it easy to test and iterate before sharing or deploying externally, and we can access the demo by navigating to ‘http://localhost:7860’ in our web browser.

 If you'd like to share your app with others, simply include `share=True` in the launch function.
 This will create a public link that you can share with anyone.
 The recipient can then open the link in their browser and try out the model directly.